bobf/orchestration/README.md

-# Orchestration
+# HomeflowOrchestration

 ## Overview

-_Orchestration_ provides a toolkit for building and launching _Rails_ applications and dependencies in _Docker_.
+_HomeflowOrchestration_ provides a toolkit for building and launching _Rails_ applications and dependencies in _Docker_.

 A suite of tools is provided to assist in creating configuration files, launching service dependencies, verifying that dependencies have launched successfully (e.g. for running tests in contiuous integration tools), and building, tagging, and pushing _Docker_ images.